Aken00/readme-gen/README.md

-  # README Generator
+  # Readme Generator

   ![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)

   ## Description
-  This application was designed for any user to quickly create a professional README for a new project
+  This is a quick and easy way to generate a README for any project you're working on

   ## Table of Contents